GServlet/gservlet-site/content/download/_index.md

 1. Download a source or binary distribution.
 * Refer to the appropriate jar from your build tools.
-* Donwload the latest source code in the GitHub repository.
+* Download the latest source code in the GitHub repository.

 ## Distributions